benjaminjamesau/nhklaw/content/english/commercial-real-estate-financing.md

 As the NYC real estate market continues to evolve, the role of commercial real estate financing attorneys becomes increasingly crucial.
 Their expertise ensures that your investments are protected, compliant, and positioned for success.

-**Ready to take the next step in your commercial real estate journey?** Contact Neil H. Kupferman, Esq., PC, at +17187683046 for expert legal assistance in commercial real estate financing.
+**Ready to take the next step in your commercial real estate journey?** Contact Neil H. Kupferman, Esq., PC, at [<span class="clickable-phone">(718) 768-3046</span>](tel:+17187683046) for expert legal assistance in commercial real estate financing.
 With years of experience in the NYC market, we're here to guide you through every step of your investment process.

 {{< faq questions=`[
   { "id": "1", "question": "What are the main types of commercial real estate financing?", "answer": "The main types include acquisition and development loans, construction loans, mezzanine financing, and CMBS loans." },